Panarin's overtime tally powers Blue Jackets over Sabres 5-4

 Dubois returned the favor to his linemate early in the second with a feed that led to Panarin's finish from the left circle to tie it again.

-Atkinson scored late in the second after a back-and-forth with Riley Nash, then got his second of the night 31 seconds later on an odd-man rush to give Columbus a 4-2 lead.

-Buffalo got goals from Pominville and then Casey Middelstadt on a power play to even the score.
+Atkinson's pair in the second period gave Columbus a 4-2 lead, but Buffalo got goals in the third from Pominville and then Casey Middelstadt on a power play to even the score and set up Panarin's overtime heroics.

+"He's one of the best players in the league, and it kind of showed in this game," Ullmark said.
+"It was a good shot."

+Buffalo was trying to win four straight for the first time since 2014.
+It didn't happen, but coach Phil Housley was pleased with the effort.

+"I have to give credit to our guys for finding a way to battle back," he said.
+"We would have loved to have won that game in overtime, but getting a point after being two down in the third period says a lot about our group."

 NOTES: Atkinson's fifth and sixth tallies of the season in a 31-second span of the second period broke a franchise record for quickest back-to-back goals....
-Sabres F Evan Rodrigues missed the game because he returned to Buffalo for personal reasons.
-F Remi Elie and D Nathan Beaulieu also were scratches for Buffalo ...
+Sabres F Evan Rodrigues missed the game because he returned to Buffalo for personal reasons. ...
 The Blue Jackets had a three-goal second period for the second straight game and the fifth time this season. ...
-Columbus F Markus Hannikainen replaced Sonny Milano for the second straight game.
-D Adam Clendening and D Deam Kukan also were scratches for the Blue Jackets.
+Columbus F Markus Hannikainen replaced Sonny Milano for the second straight game. ...
+Pominville has four goals and four assists in the last four games.

 UP NEXT